- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 The crown is the part of the restoration that is visible in the mouth.
 It can be made of several different materials, the most common being porcelain.

-A loose implant crown comes about due to traumas and fractures.
+A loose implant crown comes about due to trauma and fractures.
 Those can be caused by grinding teeth and injuries.
 If it is moving, there is likely a crack in the tooth cap itself or in the cement holding it.

 Treatment

-Screw-retained crowns can sometimes become loose leading to a loose crown or abutment.
+Screw-retained crowns can sometimes become loose, leading to a loose crown or abutment.
 This is very easy to fix by retightening.

 Worst case scenario: loose dental implant